ZonghaoLi777/githubTrending/README.md

 ## C

+* 【2023-11-30】[LouisShark / chatgpt_system_prompt](https://github.com/LouisShark/chatgpt_system_prompt) - store all agent's system prompt
+* 【2023-11-30】[raspberrypi / firmware](https://github.com/raspberrypi/firmware) - This repository contains pre-compiled binaries of the current Raspberry Pi kernel and modules, userspace libraries, and bootloader/GPU firmware.
+* 【2023-11-30】[rofl0r / proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
+* 【2023-11-30】[opa334 / ChOma](https://github.com/opa334/ChOma) - C library for manipulating MachO/FAT files and their code signatures
+* 【2023-11-30】[pvvx / ZigbeeTLc](https://github.com/pvvx/ZigbeeTLc) - Custom firmware for Zigbee 3.0 IoT devices on the TLSR825x chip
 * 【2023-11-29】[opa334 / TrollStore](https://github.com/opa334/TrollStore) - Jailed iOS app that can install IPAs permanently with arbitary entitlements and root helpers because it trolls Apple
 * 【2023-11-29】[naev / naev](https://github.com/naev/naev) - Naev is a 2d action/rpg space game that combines elements from the action, rpg and simulation genres.
 * 【2023-11-29】[Monster-GM / NewBlackbox](https://github.com/Monster-GM/NewBlackbox) - new Blackbox